-Six a Day on WNAX

-Two 15-minute broadcasts daily are scheduled by WNAX Yankton, S. D., in addition to network and news wire coverage.
-Delegates from Iowa, Minesota, North and South Dakota and Nebraska will be interviewed from the Stevens Hotel.
-WNAX also will cut in from Chicago Stadium or the Stevens on four regularly scheduled newscasts.
-The Cowles station will transcribe interviews with Sen. Guy M. Gillette of Iowa and other members of the Senatorial delegation from the WNAX listening area.
-Representing the Yanktown station will be Art Smith, program director; Whitey Larsen, news analyst; Cliff Todd, chief engineer. engineer.
+Six a Day on WNAX Two 15-minute broadcasts daily are scheduled by WNAX Yankton, S. D., in addition to network and news wire coverage.
+Delegates from Iowa, Min-nesota, North and South Dakota and Nebraska will be interviewed from the Stevens Hotel.
+WNAX also will cut in from Chicago Stadium or the Stevens Hotel.
+WNAX also will transcribe interviews with Sen. Guy M. Gillette of Iowa and other mem-bers of the Senatorial delegation from the WNAX listening area.
+Represent-ing the Yanktown station will be Art Smith, program director; Whitey Lar-sen, news analyst; Cliff Todd. chief engineer. engineer.